MahmudJion/Comparative-Study-of-Cryptography-Algorithms-and-Its-Applications/README.md

 threads.
 This paper presents the performance analysis, based on different performance metrics and threads, of various techniques of cryptographic algorithms and identifies the suitable algorithms for different types of applications.

+### AUTHOR PROFILES:

+### Md Navid Bin Anwar

+received Master of Science (M.Sc) in the domain of Electrical Engineering,
+Information Technology and
+Computer Engineering from the
+RWTH Aachen University,
+Germany.
+His research interest includes Information Security, Internet of Things and wireless sensor networks.

+### MAHMUD HASAN

+received Bachelor of Science (BSc) in
+Computer Science and
+Engineering from the American
+International University-
+Bangladesh (AIUB) in 2018.
+His research interest includes Systems & Networking, Cryptography and Software Engineering.

+### MD.MAHADE HASAN

+received Bachelor of Science (BSc) in
+Computer Science and
+Engineering from the American
+International University-
+Bangladesh (AIUB) in 2018.
+His research interest includes
+Information Security, Artificial Intelligence and Software Engineering.

+### S.M.TANJIM HOSSAIN

+received Bachelor of Science
+(BSc) in Computer Science and
+Engineering from the American
+International University-
+Bangladesh (AIUB) in 2018.
+His research interest includes Data
+Science, Networking and IOT.

+### JAFRIN ZAFAR LOREN

+received Bachelor of Science
+(BSc) in Computer Science and
+Engineering from the American
+International University-
+Bangladesh (AIUB) in 2018.
+Her research interest includes
+Networking, Artificial Intelligence and Software Engineering.